OpenVPN/openvpn/doc/man-sections/script-options.rst

 :code:`route_redirect_gateway_ipv4`

 :code:`route_redirect_gateway_ipv6`
-    Set to `1` if the corresponding default gateway should be redirected into the tunnel, and to `2` if also the local LAN segment should be blocked (`block-local`).
+    Set to :code:`1` if the corresponding default gateway should be redirected into the tunnel, and to :code:`2` if also the local LAN segment should be blocked (:code:`block-local`).
 Not set otherwise.
-Set prior to **--up** script execution.
+Set prior to ``--up`` script execution.

 :code:`script_context`